-Digital Mobile Spectrum Limited (DMSL), a joint venture of all four mobile operators, manages and runs the SRN programme and provides reporting and tracking information for the four MNOs, DCMS and Ofcom.
-To contact DMSL about the SRN, please email: email@example.com.
+Digital Mobile Spectrum Limited (DMSL), a joint venture of all four mobile operators, manages and runs the SRN programme and provides reporting and tracking information for the four MNOs, the UK Government and Ofcom.
+To contact DMSL about the SRN, please email: firstname.lastname@example.org.

 The SRN was developed by the UK’s four mobile network operators (MNOs).
-As a result of the programme, 4G coverage will be delivered to 95% of the UK by 2025.
+As a result of the programme, 4G coverage will be delivered to 95% of the UK by the end of the programme.
 To check current 4G coverage in your area, please visit the Ofcom coverage checker.